BrightspaceUI/core/components/form/docs/form-element-wrapping.md

 **2. Use the input's build-in client-side form validation:**

 We must add attributes to the native input so that it will validate its own input.
-In this case we will use modify `render` to add `required` and `pattern`.
+In this case we will modify `render` to add `required` and `pattern`.

 ```javascript
 render() {